isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 First question: what is the top scoring correlation for each TCGA type (and for each GTEx tissue type)?
 We'll group by TCGA tissue type, and within those groups, pull out the row containing the maximum correlation.
-Then, we'll group by GTEx, and within GTEx-groups, pull out row containing the maximum correlation.
+Then, we'll group by GTEx tissue-type, and then for each tissue-type pull out row containing the maximum correlation.

 .. code-block:: r